 The Mariner was designed to endure uncertain footing fighting ship-to-ship, a skill just as formidable on dry land.
 Giving up some armour to move quickly and proving nearly impossible to knock down, the Mariner carries a liberated ship cannon in one hand and a brutal barnacle-encrusted anchor in the other.

 - Ship Gun - 15" range, AOE 3, POW 14 ranged weapon

-- 'Loader' - This weapon cannot be used unless a friendly faction warrior is base to base. - Model must be B2B with a friendly Faction warrior model to fire
+- Loader - This weapon cannot be used unless a friendly faction warrior is within 1".

 - Thresher (★ Attack) - Make a simultaneous melee attack against each model within its LOS and within melee range of this weapon.